Shane32/AppTemplate/docs/azure-keyvault-setup.md

 # Azure Key Vault Setup (Optional)

 This guide covers setting up Azure Key Vault for managing application secrets and sensitive configuration.

-## Overview

-Azure Key Vault provides secure storage for:
+Azure Key Vault provides secure storage for connection strings, API keys, certificates, and other sensitive configuration values.

-- Connection strings
-- API keys
-- Certificates
-- Other sensitive configuration values

 Using Key Vault is optional but recommended for production environments.

 ## Prerequisites

+Before starting this guide, ensure you have:

-- Azure subscription
+- An Azure subscription
-- Resource group created
+- A resource group created

 ## Create Azure Key Vault